exercism/cpp/concepts/functions/introduction.md

 You have already used and written C++ functions in a couple of concepts.
 It is time to get technical.
-The code snipped below shows the most common terms for easy reference.
+The code snippet below shows the most common terms for easy reference.
-As C++ ignores whitespace, the formatting has been changed to have each element on a single line.
+As C++ ignores whitespace, the formatting has been changed to put each element on a single line.

 ```cpp
 // Function declaration: